dtipson/NELs/README.md

+#Non-Empty (Linked) Lists

+These datatypes are similar to Arrays, but built as linked-lists, where most nodes contain both a value and a reference to another node.
+They also implement most of the relevant [Fantasy-Land](https://github.com/fantasyland/fantasy-land) interfaces for common algebraic structures.
+(In particular: Setoid, Semigroup, Functor, Apply, Applicative, Foldable, Traversable, Chain, Monad, Extend, & Comonad).
+Their usage as Comonads is probably the most interesting, as they provide different .extend models than would be available on native Arrays.
+The can also be used to generate infinite, repeating streams of values, or in the case of circular lists, traversed infinitely.

+While mostly academic and experimental atm (tests forthcoming), they are often more intelligible than regular Arrays for certain problems (celluar automata, slideshows, playlists, etc.).

 ##Non Empty List : NEL

 The `NEL` type represents a list that _cannot_ be empty (which guarantees freedom from certain kinds of traversal errors).
 You can create such a list from literally any value (including an Array, another Non-Empty List) or Arrays of values (though to do interesting, predictable things with lists, it's usually important that all items be of the same type of thing).
 A `NEL` of just a single item will have a sub-type of `One` and any list of _more_ than one thing will have intermediary nodes sub-typed as `Many` ultimately terminating in a `One`.
 Each node holds a value and then, if it's a `Many` node, also a reference to the next value at `.tail`